Do You Edge or Mow First? - Trimyxs

 Pros of Mowing First

 Mowing first has its own set of advantages.
-The biggest benefit of mowing first is that it can save time.
+The biggest benefit is that it can save time.

 By mowing your lawn first, you can ensure that you've covered all the areas and avoided the need to re-trim any missed spots.
-This can be especially helpful if you have a large lawn or if you're short of time.
+This can be especially helpful if you have a large lawn or are short of time.

-Mowing first can help to create a more consistent and even look for your lawn, which can be difficult to achieve if you edge first.
+Mowing first can create a more consistent look for your lawn, which can be challenging if you edge first.

 !
 Mow first, if your lawn is overgrown and full of weeds.
 So, you can remove a thick layer of grass that would otherwise make it hard to edge.
 This also helps to keep the edges neat and clear.

 Mowing prevents clippings from getting on the surface of your edged lawn.
-It can be easy over time for weeds to take root in the edges of a messy lawn, particularly if it is not well kept.
+Over time, weeds can easily take root in the edges of a messy lawn, particularly if it is not well kept.

 Cons of Mowing First

 Of course, there are also some potential downsides to mowing first.
 One of the main issues with this approach is that it can make edging more difficult.
-If you mow first, you'll need to be careful not to accidentally damage your landscaping features as you edge.
+If you mow first, you'll need to be careful not to damage your landscaping features as you edge accidentally.

-Mowing first can also create a mess, as grass clippings and debris can be thrown onto the edges of your lawn, which can be difficult to clean up.
+Mowing first can also create a mess, as grass clippings and debris can be thrown onto the edges of your lawn, making it difficult to clean up.

 Here are Some Suggestions for Edging and Mowing